-- Building height should be capped at no more than four stories on 1 and 3 Mercedes Drive.3 Building height shall be limited to three stories on 1 Glenview Road.4 - Multi-family Residential - The future redeveloper(s) of the properties are encouraged to offer both for-sale and rental units to broaden opportunities to attain a diversified housing stock within the Borough. - Permit a maximum of 275 market-rate multi-family dwelling units on 1 and 3 Mercedes Drive. - Include standards in the ordinance that require minimum unit sizes and prohibit three-bedroom units on 1 and 3 Mercedes Drive. - Require residential units to be located on the upper floors (on 1 and 3 Mercedes Drive). - Require a minimum affordable housing set-aside of 20%.
+- Bulk Parameters - The ordinance should establish a minimum lot area for the M-PUD Overlay District. - Building height should be capped at no more than four stories on 1 and 3 Mercedes Drive.
+Building height shall be limited to three stories on 1 Glenview Road. - Multi-family Residential - The future redeveloper(s) of the properties are encouraged to offer both for-sale and rental units to broaden opportunities to attain a diversified housing stock within the Borough. - Permit a maximum of 275 market-rate multi-family dwelling units on 1 and 3 Mercedes Drive. - Include standards in the ordinance that require minimum unit sizes and prohibit three-bedroom units in excess of 10% of the total units proposed on 1 and 3 Mercedes Drive. - Require residential units to be located on the upper floors (on 1 and 3 Mercedes Drive). - Require a minimum affordable housing set-aside of 20%.
 This would translate into 69 affordable units if the maximum number of market-rate units were constructed. - Permit the affordable housing to be constructed as a stand-alone development on 1 Glenview Road, which is constructed by or on behalf of the developer of 1 and 3 Mercedes Drive.
-Craft bulk standards in the ordinance that require compliance with all affordable housing regulations and provide bulk standards for the property. - Retail and Personal Services5 - Limit retail uses to the first floor in mixed-use structures, but prohibit adult stores. - Prohibit retail stores over 15,000 gross square feet, grocery stores and gas stations.
-The definitions in the ordinance may need to be enhanced or created for these uses. - Permit a dinner theater or live entertainment venue, which would host performances, musical acts, theatrical acts (including stand-up comedy), plays, or any combination of these, or similar activity performed live by one or more persons, whether or not done for compensation, and whether or not admission is charged.
-Live entertainment does not include adult entertainment. - Allow personal services such as salons and day spas; day care facilities for children and adults; and the like. - Permit outdoor dining areas accessory to restaurants. - Allow a maximum of two free-standing retail pads.
+Craft bulk standards in the ordinance that require compliance with all affordable housing regulations and provide bulk standards for the property. - Retail and Personal Services - Limit retail uses to the first floor in mixed-use structures, but prohibit adult stores. - Prohibit grocery stores and gas stations.
+The definitions in the ordinance may need to be enhanced or created for these uses. - Permit a live entertainment venue, which would host performances, musical acts, theatrical acts (including stand-up comedy), plays, or any combination of these, or similar activity performed live by one or more persons, whether or not done for compensation, and whether or not admission is charged.
+Live entertainment does not include adult entertainment.
+A dinner movie theater may be accessory to a live entertainment venue. - Allow personal services such as salons and day spas; day care facilities for children and adults; and the like. - Permit outdoor dining areas accessory to restaurants. - Allow a maximum of two free-standing retail pads.
 The retail pads shall be integrated into the greater development.
-Maximum building size and location parameters shall be established in the ordinance. - Prohibit drive-through facilities for restaurants.
-The ordinance should consider limiting or prohibiting all other drive-through facilities.
+Maximum building size shall be 15,000 square feet and location parameters shall be established in the ordinance.

-3 It should be noted that the Valley View stacked townhomes, which are north of the Study Area, are four stories tall on the downhill side of the buildings.
+&lt;sup>3 It should be noted that the Valley View stacked townhomes, which are north of the Study Area, are four stories tall on the downhill side of the buildings.

-4 Building height is limited to three stories at 1 Glenview as the property is located in the middle of the OR-4 Zone, which is limited to three stories.
+&lt;sup>4 Building height is limited to three stories at 1 Glenview as the property is located in the middle of the OR-4 Zone, which is limited to three stories.
 The goal is to blend any new development at 1 Glenview with the surrounding scale and massing of the existing surrounding buildings.

-5 This section only applies to 1 and 3 Mercedes Drive.
+&lt;sup>5 This section only applies to 1 and 3 Mercedes Drive.